seapagan/confoog/README.md

 A simple but complete Gem to add configuration files to your Ruby script / Gem

-WORK IN PROGRESS, Nowhere near ready for use.
+WORK IN PROGRESS, Nowhere near ready for use, and if fact currently does almost nothing!
 This will add a class that takes care of all your configuration needs for Ruby scripts and Gems.

 ## Installation